Sourdough Bread Supply

 We apply ourselves to the task of creating an enterprise that is collaborative and human centered.

-We don’t want to create an enormous footprint on the planet, but an enormous legacy will be fine with us.
+We don’t want to create an enormous footprint on the planet, but an enormous legacy will be fine.

-It’s a big ask, but really, it’s a small thing.
-If this bunch of ideas sits well with you, then subscribe!
+If this bunch of ideas sits well with you, then subscribe!.

-SourdoughBaker Breads are unique.
-They are baked directly on the sole of a specially designed, super efficient wood fired oven.
 Each loaf has spent upwards of 72 hours being made.
-During this time the bread develops complex flavours, while harmful gliadins (part of the issue for people who suffer from gluten intolerance) are slowly broken down.
-All the goodness is preserved as the breads are allowed to ferment naturally in cool temperatures.
+During this time the bread develops complex flavours, while harmful gluten proteins are slowly broken down.

 Warwick teaches his craft widely, and has been a part of a renaissance in bread making culture world wide.
 He thinks bakeries should serve their local populations, and that they play a part in community life that is more important than simply supplying a commodity.
-By subscribing to this service, you’ll be supporting local producers - not just the baker, but the student who helped.
-The miller; the local tradespeople who built the wood fired oven; the farms where the grain has been sourced; the communities who continue as a result of these and other trades continuing.
+By subscribing to this service, you’ll be supporting local producers - not just the baker, but the students who helped, and who will go on to start their own village bakeries.
+You’ll support the miller who selected and milled the grain that went into the bread; you’ll be endorsing the local tradespeople who built the wood fired oven, and who will build the next one too; you’ll support the farms where the grain has been sourced; and even the communities who continue to be directly built upon the grain economy that is so vital to our country.
 Your support is one way of helping to mesh together something that is larger than the sum of its parts.